 Local schoolchildren have toured the site on several occasions and were invited to paint, draw, build – imagine – what they think the house and gardens looked like.
 Their efforts were displayed in the Lower Room at the Town Hall during the 2014 exhibition.
 In 2017, two of our volunteers visited local schools to run classes on Elizabethan food and, in particular, the sweetmeats that would have been served in the Banqueting Houses.

-The Campden House site, including the Banqueting Houses, will be open to the public during Heritage Open Weekend, courtesy of The Landmark Trust.
+The Campden House site, including the Banqueting Houses, will be open to the public for the last weekend of Heritage Open Days, courtesy of The Landmark Trust.
 CCHS is putting on a variety of events illustrating Jacobean life.
 Would you like to help?
 Contact us

 Information about the progress of the project, including what we uncovered on the digs, can be found on our Project Blog.